Soon After Midnight: Cultural references

 In addition to the song's title, the line "I've got a date with the fairy queen" also refers to William Shakespeare's A Midsummer Night's Dream.
 In the play, the character Bottom has an encounter with Titania, the fairy queen, shortly after midnight.

 Live performances

 Between 2012 and 2021, Dylan played the song live over 470 times.
 This makes it the third most frequently performed song from Tempest.
-The song's live debut occurred at the Verizon Center in Washington, D.C., and the most recent performance occurred on the Outlaws Tour on August 9, 2025 at HersheyPark Stadium.
+The song's live debut occurred at the Verizon Center in Washington, D.C., and was performed on the Outlaws Tour on August 9, 2025, at HersheyPark Stadium.
+As of June 2026, the song had been performed 499 times.

 Cover versions

 Irish-American singer Aoife O'Donovan, of the bands Crooked Still and I'm with Her, released a studio recording of the song in 2016 and covered it live in concert in 2017.